-- Is familiar with the sensors for measuring vehicle status, their operating principles. - Is familiar with the sensors and possibilities and limitations of environmental sensors used today (Radar, Lidar, Ultrasound, Camera Systems). - Is familiar with the sensory fusion techniques used in environmental sensing. - Is familiar with the methods of processing the data of environmental sensors.

-- Can interpret the data of different sensors. - Is able to design an algorithm for simple determination of the environmental situation based on sensor data. - Is able to select an appropriate sensor architecture for the implementation of a designated driving support / autonomous vehicle function.

-- Is interested in the latest trends of automotive sensors. - Is interested in the algorithmization aspect of the sensor information processing tasks. - d) Autonomy and responsibility: - Being able to work in a team responsibly to design an autonomous vehicle function.
+- a) knowledge: - is familiar with the sensors for measuring vehicle status, their operating principles, - is familiar with the sensors and possibilities and limitations of environmental sensors used today (Radar, Lidar, Ultrasound, Camera Systems), - is familiar with the sensory fusion techniques used in environmental sensing, - is familiar with the methods of processing the data of environmental sensors, - b) skills: - can interpret the data of different sensors, - is able to design an algorithm for simple determination of the environmental situation based on sensor data, - is able to select an appropriate sensor architecture for the implementation of a designated driving support / autonomous vehicle function - c) attitude: - is interested in the latest trends of automotive sensors - is interested in the algorithmization aspect of the sensor information processing tasks - d) autonomy and responsibility: - Being able to work in a team responsibly to design an autonomous vehicle function

-For signature: successful fulfilment of two midterm exams.
+For signature: succesful fulfilment of two midterm exams.
 Final grade is the average of the two midterm tests (25-25%) and the exam (50%).

-One Midterm exam can be retried.
+One Midterm exam can be retried

-1. Subject name Automotiv ve network a nd comn nunication syst ems 2.
-Subject name in Hungarian Automatizált járm űvek kommunikációs r endszerei 3.
-Role mc 4.
+1. Subject name Automot Automotive network and communication system 2.
+Subject name in Hungarian Autóipari hálózati és kommunikációs rendszerek 3.
+Role 4.
 Code KOGGM709 5.
 Evaluation type m 6.
 Credits 4 7.
 Weekly contact hours 2 lecture 0 practice 2 lab 8.
 Curriculum Α 9.
-Working hours for fulfilling ng the requiremen nts of the subject 120 hours Contact hours 56 hours Preparation for seminars 10 hours Homework 20 hours Reading written materials 34 hours Midterm preparation 0 hours Exam preparation 0 hours 10.
-Department Department of Au tomotive Technologies 3 11.
-Responsible lecturer Dr. Szalay Zsolt 12.
-Lecturers Dr. Tihanyi Viktor - (-), -; 13.
-Prerequisites - (-), -; - (-), -
+Working hours for fulfill ing the requirem ents of the subject 120 hours Contact hours 56 hours Preparation for seminars 10 hours Homework 20 hours Reading written materials 34 hours Midterm preparation 0 hours Exam preparation 0 hours 10.
+Department Department of A Automotive Technologies S 11.
+Responsible lecturer Dr. Szalay Zsol t 12.
+Lecturers Dr. Török Árpád d, Pethő Zsombor, Bokoi r László (VIK) 13.
+Prerequisites - (-), -